-Ingesting just two to four berries from deadly nightshade can kill a child.
+Ingesting just two to four berries from Atropa belladonna can kill a child.
 Ten to 20 berries can kill an adult.

 Meet Atropa belladonna, more popularly known as deadly nightshade.
 The plant looks harmless enough, as its leaves are green and it grows up to 4 feet high.
 The nightshade’s blackberries have a waxy sheen and those reddish-brown flowers have pretty bell shapes.
 Deadly nightshade belongs in the Garden of Eden on appearances alone.

 Ruminant animals, ones with more than one stomach and who graze a lot, consume this plant like crazy.
 Horses, cattle, sheep and goats munch on the deadly nightshade without a problem.
 Rabbits can also handle this visually beautiful plant.

 However, the plant’s beauty is only skin deep.
 Inside the deadly nightshade plant lurks two killers ready to strike at any moment.

 The deadly nightshade lives up to its reputation once humans eat it.
 Ingesting just two to four berries can kill a human child.
 Ten to twenty berries can kill an adult.
 Even chewing on just one leaf can lead to a dirt nap.

 Milder symptoms of deadly nightshade poisoning include delirium and hallucinations, which appear quickly once ingested.
 If you’re not close to a hospital and you have deadly nightshade poisoning, best of luck to you.

 Don’t let your pets around deadly nightshade, either.
 Cats and dogs can die from eating it.

 Two toxins cause all of the trouble in the plant.
 The alkaloids called atropine (or hyoscyamine) and scopolamine or solanine have similar effects.
 Surgeons use atropine to regulate your heartbeat during an operation.
 It also keeps muscles paralyzed and prevents excess salivation.
 Solanine combats drug addiction by having a nasty flavor in certain addictive medications.
 It also helps with motion sickness.

 Obviously, the medicinal properties of these powerful substances are much more diluted when used on humans.